Sally: What was Patrick born?

-- Bachelor Party had a scene where a male stripper is paid to prank the bachelorette's friends by serving a "foot-long hot dog" in a restaurant.
+- Bachelor Party had a scene where a male stripper ("Nick the Dick") is paid to prank the bachelorette's friends by serving a "foot-long hot dog" in a restaurant.
 "Is this the footlong?"
 "And then some."

-- The movie also has the "Really Hard Red Bull Test" offered by the character Golder's Green: in order to get into his house you need to have a dick as long as or longer than two cans of Red Bull stacked one on top of the other.
-Three characters in the film are seen to pass it: the Queen, Kenny, and one of the Three West African Brothers, although his other two brothers could have passed it as well.
+- The caper film/comedy 9 Dead Gay Guys has the "Really Hard Red Bull Test" offered by the character Golders Green: in order to get into his house, you need to have a dick as long as or longer than two cans of Red Bull stacked one on top of the other.
+Three characters in the film are seen to pass the test: the Queen, Kenny, and one of the three West African brothers, although his other two brothers could have passed it as well.

-- A case of Gag Balls occurs in Pirates of the Caribbean 3.
-Two cannonballs are positioned so that they hang between Barbossa's legs.
-There's also the scene with the telescopes.
+- A case of Gag Balls occurs in Pirates of the Caribbean: At World's End.
+Two cannonballs are positioned so that they hang between Barbossa's legs, which Jack is quick to use as an entendre to doubt him.

 - The Penis Monster from several Troma films, starting with Tromeo and Juliet.